 Because of Showers of Blessing, the water now comes to us!

 Access to Safe Water

 Installation of a borehole provides safe water and reduces diseases like cholera and dysentery.
 Safe water means that dams and dirty water holes can be dedicated to livestock, rather than people using them also for drinking.
 Access to safe water means that a greater variety of vegetables can be grown, improving nutrition for people with HIV/Aids while also providing small incomes.
 Community members regularly express how the project has benefited them in terms of personal hygiene creating better opportunities for bathing, washing hands, cleaning and doing laundry.
 Wells have stimulated school gardens, community gardens, an irrigation scheme, and a whole new village with a shop, a grain mill, school and church.

 The local communities in rural Zimbabwe organise the labour for construction of the concrete apron around the borehole and form a management committee to manage the use of the borehole.
 As it is most often women who fetch water in Zimbabwe, the project gives them back time for other activities and they often take a place of leadership on the borehole committees.

-Showers of Blessing is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).
+Showers of Blessing's project is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 Back to Map